-That Council receives the Capital Improvement Program quarterly report to 30 June 2023.
+That Council resolves to receive the Capital Improvement Program quarterly report to 30 June 2023.

 The delivery of the CIP is an important function of Council's operations and represents a significant portion of Council's overall expenditure.
 Accordingly, the status of the overall program is reported to Council every quarter.